bassyboi/tornado-records-australia/README.md

 2. Select the KML file (e.g., `tornado_locations_with_details.kml`).
 3. Click **Open**.

-1. Navigate to the location where your KML file is saved on your computer.
-   - Example: If you downloaded the KML file, it might be in your "Downloads" folder.
-2. Select the KML file (e.g., `tornado_locations_with_details.kml`).
-3. Click **Open**.

 ### Step 4: View the Data

 1. The KML file's content will load into the "Places" panel on the left side of the Google Earth Pro interface.